-VI.
-(Geol logy and Soils Potentially Significant Impact Less-than- Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Woi ıld t he project: a.
-Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: ostantial adverse effects, including the risk of 1.
+VI. ( Geol logy and Soils Potentially Significant Impact Less-than- Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Wou ıld t he project: a. sub pose people or structures to potential ostantial adverse effects, including the risk of s, injury, or death involving: 1.
 Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special Publication 42.
-2. Strong seismic ground shaking? \boxtimes 3.
+2. Strong seismic ground shaking? $\boxtimes$ 3.
 Seismic-related ground failure, including liquefaction?
-4. Landslides? \boxtimes b. sult in substantial soil erosion or the loss of soil?
-C. c.
-Be located on a geologic unit or soil that is unstable or that would become unstable as a result of the project and potentially result in an onsite or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse? d.
+4. Landslides? $\boxtimes$ b. sult in substantial soil erosion or the loss of soil? c. uns res located on a geologic unit or soil that is stable or that would become unstable as a ult of the project and potentially result in an site or off-site landslide, lateral spreading, osidence, liquefaction, or collapse? d.
 18- located on expansive soil, as defined in Table 1-B of the Uniform Building Code (1994), ating substantial risks to life or property? e. the was ve soils incapable of adequately supporting use of septic tanks or alternative stewater disposal systems in areas where vers are not available for the disposal of stewater? f. pal ectly or indirectly destroy a unique eontological resource or site or unique ologic feature?